PBorocz/raindrop-io-py/README.md

 ## Setup

-To use this package, besides your own account on [Raindrop](https://raindrop.io), you'll need to create an `integration app` on the Raindrop.io site from which you can create API token(s).
+To use this package, you'll need two items:

+- Somewhat obviously, your own account on [Raindrop](https://raindrop.io).

+- However, to get API access to Raindrop, you'll need to create an `integration app` on [Raindrop](https://raindrop.io) site from which you can create API token(s).

+To setup your `integration app`:

--   Go to [<https://app.draindrop.api/settings/integrations>](https://app.raindrop.io/settings/integrations) and select `+ create new app`.
+- Go to [<https://app.draindrop.api/settings/integrations>](https://app.raindrop.io/settings/integrations) and select `+ create new app`:

 - Give it a descriptive name and then select the app you just created.

 - Select `Create test token` and copy the token provided.
 Note that the basis for calling it a _test_ token is that it only gives you access to bookmarks within *your own account*.
 Raindrop allows you to use their API against other people's environments using oAuth (see untested/unsupported `flask_oauth.py` file in /examples)

 - Save your token into your environment (we use python-dotenv so a simple .env/.envrc file containing your token should suffice), for example:

 ```shell
 # If you use direnv or it's equivalent, place something like this in a .env file: